Ancient Greeks living in Sicily built their sacred temples to face the rising sun, new research suggests.

 Of the 41 temples in Sicily that date from the Greek period, however, only one of the doors doesn't face east, Salt found.

-7 tales of cities lost or found The phenomenon of east-facing temples may have been stronger in Sicily simply because doing things the "right" way helped forge a stronger bond with the mainland.
+The phenomenon of east-facing temples may have been stronger in Sicily simply because doing things the "right" way helped forge a stronger bond with the mainland.

 "If you were a Greek living in the Greek homeland, you knew you were Greek.
 The Greeks in Sicily were Greeks living at the edge of their world.
 They may have felt they had something to prove," said Salt, who noted that most temples in Sicily were also built on a larger scale than those in Greece proper.

 Temple orientation doesn't mean that the sun was an important religious symbol in ancient Greek culture, however.

 "It'd make life a lot simpler if it was.
 There's Apollo, who is associated with Helios the sun god.
 But the correlation with sunrise seems to be found amongst the temples to all the gods, even ones like Demeter and Kore who are more associated with the underworld," Salt said.
 "What I was expecting to find was that the temples of celestial gods faced the rising sun and the temples of the chthonic [or underworld] gods didn't.
 I was completely wrong about that."